shvmm/ReverseMyopia/README.md

 # Myopia
-A place for all my research illustrations and Diagrams
+A place for all my research about Myopia.
+The entire soureces including illustrations and Diagrams will be released after publication of the research paper.

+The Draft Revision of the Paper 0.5 published on 23:50:59, 3 March 2023 serves as a early timestamp release of the paper.
+This serves as a snapshot of the research paper in time.

-Diagrams are created using draw.io
+Diagrams created using draw.io

-Math is created using mathcha.io/editor
+Math created using mathcha.io/editor

-Chart is created in GIMP, Graphs is using Desmos
+Graphs using Desmos
 Documents in LibreOffice

 ### All files in this repository are licensed under Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)